-More than a room that is clean, a cleanroom is defined in the ISO standard 14644-1 as:
+More than a room that is clean or a controlled environment, according to the ISO standard 14644-1 clean room definition, a clean room is defined as:

 “A room in which the concentration of airborne particles is controlled, and which is constructed and used in a manner to minimize the introduction, generation, and retention of particles inside the room and in which other relevant parameters, e.g. temperature, humidity, and pressure, are controlled as necessary”

-Supplying the room with a large quantity of air filtered with high efficiency filters (HEPA or ULPA) to dilute and remove particles, bacteria and chemicals from within the room.
-The air is also used to pressurize the room and ensure that no contaminated air flows into the cleanroom
+Supplying the room with a large quantity of air filtered with high efficiency filters (HEPA filter or ULPA).
+The filtered air will dilute and remove particles, bacteria and chemicals from within the room.
+The air is also used to pressurize the room and ensure a non contaminated clean room air circulation

-Cleanroom operators must wear garments that minimize dispersion of particles and micro-organisms generated by people such as hair, skin flakes, clothing fibers, etc. In fact, operator base contamination accounts for 70% to 80% of cleanroom contamination.
+Clean room operators must wear garments that minimize dispersion of particles and micro-organisms generated by people such as hair, skin flakes, clothing fibers, etc. In fact, operator base contamination accounts for 70% to 80% of cleanroom contamination.
+To minimize the risk of contamination, the clean room operators will usually get dressed in a gowning room, also referred as anteroom.
+Air showers can also be used.

 Why would you need a cleanroom?

-Cleanrooms are classified by how clean the air is, according to the quantity and size of particles per volume of air.
+Cleanrooms are classified by how clean the air is, according to the particle quantity and particle size per cubic meter of air.
 Although several classifications exist, there has been an increasing trend to change from previous classification systems to the ISO classification system in ISO 14644-1.

 The basis of cleanroom standards is the micrometer, micron in its abbreviated form.
 The image below compares the size of a micron with that of a human air (70 micrometers) and a grain of beach sand (90 micrometers).